microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-use-maven-plugin.md

     mvn docker:build docker:push
     ```

-1. Deploy to image to your kubernetes cluster.
+1. Deploy image to your Kubernetes cluster.

     ```bash
     mvn fabric8:resource fabric8:apply
     ```

-    > You can also combine these maven command into one line:
+    > You can also combine these Maven command into one line:
     > `mvn package docker:build docker:push fabric8:resource fabric8:apply`

 1. Get the external IP address.
 This may take a few minutes to wait the deploy success.
 Before finishing, the `external-ip` field should show `pending`.

     ```bash
-    kubectl get svc
+    kubectl get svc -w
     ```

-1. Open the url you obtained in last step in your browser, you can find the todo app has been deploy to the kubernetes cluster.
+1. Open the url you obtained in last step in your browser, you can find the todo app has been deployed to the kubernetes cluster.

 ## Clean up